YingLiu4203/clojure-notes/repl-reader-eval.md

 ## Getting Around in REPLE

 REPL is a command-line interface to interact with a running Clojure program.
+The [REPL resources page](https://clojure.org/guides/repl/annex_community_resources) has links to videos and tutorials to REPL.

-When you run `clj` from the command line, there are some commands (defined in [clojure.repl](https://clojure.github.io/clojure/clojure.repl-api.html) available:
+When you run `clj` from the command line, there are some commands (defined in [clojure.repl](https://clojure.github.io/clojure/clojure.repl-api.html).
+Use `(require '[clojure.repl :refer :all])` to make all commands avaialbel.

 - `(source name)`: show the source code of a symbol.
 - `(apropo "something")`: return a seq of all definitions (by name) that match the pattern.